 If you’re looking to push your guitar tones with fun textures, swells, and synth-like pulses/stutters, then you’ll love playing around the Gloamer.
-If you’re a traditional player looking to play some blues or jazz, look elsewhere.
+If you’re a traditional player looking to play some clean jazz or overdriven blues, look elsewhere.

 However, my gut tells me you’ve found this article because you want something to inspire and push your creativity to new heights.
 In that case, you should buy the Gloamer and have some fun!

 You can check out the current prices of the Pigtronix Gloamer at Sweetwater today.